 9. Climb up the bell tower of the Church of the Redeemer

 I highly recommend climbing up the 40 meters high bell tower of the Church of the Redeemer.
 A circular staircase with 178 steps leads to the top from where you have a breathtaking view over Jerusalem.

 The city is the exact place of the ancient capital of King David.
 It’s found outside the restructured walls of the Old City and offers the history of Ancient Israel and Jerusalem.
 In fact, many of the discoveries were connected to the scriptures in the Bible.
 You can ride a taxi to reach the national park.

 The Church of the Holy Sepulchre site is considered to be the place where Jesus’s tomb is located.

 12. Best things to do in Jerusalem – Mount of Olives

-This is where you will find the world’s oldest cemetery and remarkable churches built in the ancient times.
-Obviously, this is the place of religious pilgrims and travelers that offers panoramic view of the Old City.
+This is where you will find the world’s oldest cemetery and remarkable churches built in ancient times.
+Obviously, this is the place of religious pilgrims and travelers that offers a panoramic view of the Old City.
 Also, people believe that the holy hill is where God’s spirit will rise during the so-called Judgment Day.